microspectrometer/dev-kit-2020/doc/embedded-c-design.md

   to send a frame

 # ---Pending Tasks---
+# [x] Fix unit tests of SpiSlaveTxByte to reflect use of interrupt disable/enable

+# [x] Erase old _TransferIsDone tests and any occurence of this function

+# [x] Go erase the ISR-SPEEDUP-TODO: comments

+# [x] Set up tests for the faked functions in SpiSlave

+# [x] Write the tests for the faked functions in SpiSlave

 # [ ] Add function `ReplyCommandInvalid`
 - [ ] fix `loop` (use this function instead of placeholder)